opensemanticsearch/open-semantic-entity-search-api/README.md

 Entity Linker, Recommender and Normalizer (Python library)
 ----------------------------------------------------------

-Python and Dictionary Matcher based and Apache Solr search index powered Library Entity_Linker from the library entity_linking for Entity Linking and Normalization.
+Therefore the REST-API uses the Python and Dictionary Matcher based and Apache Solr search index powered module Entity_Linker from the library entity_linking for Entity Linking and Normalization.

 Example: